Noam-Diamant/NLP-CV-classification-project/README.md

   - Character recognition errors with numbers appearing instead of letters
   - Irrelevant text content that could confuse classification

+### Image Processing Solutions
+To address image-level challenges, a comprehensive preprocessing pipeline was developed:
+-

 ### Methodology
 - **Text Extraction:** Used EasyOCR to extract text from each image.